 Examples of family or household members include:

 - Former spouses,

 - People who presently or have in the past resided as a family.

 Whether there is a domestic relationship is an important consideration when fighting domestic assault charges in Florida.
 Florida courts use three factors to determine whether a domestic relationship exists.
 These are:

 - How the people involved interact with each other.

 The purpose of domestic violence laws is to break the control one person in the relationship has over the other person.
 A Florida assault attorney can help you fight a domestic assault charge, including the harsher penalties that come with it.

 Why Contact Skubiak & Rivas?

 You should contact the Florida assault lawyers at Skubiak & Rivas if charged with any form of assault and/or battery.
 We handle all types of assault and battery cases, including domestic assault.
 Our experienced team of assault and battery lawyers will fight your charge to help you regain your freedom.
-Call us today for your free consultation.
+Call the Traffic Law Firm today for your free consultation.